 The VPN speed is relevant as it influences all your Internet activities while using the devices connected to the VPN.

 All your Internet traffic is redirected through a VPN server (unless you are using a VPN split tunneling solution).
 Thus, every page you load, every download you initiate, every streaming you watch passes that third-party server.
 And, most of the time, it slows it down.

-But, it depends how much the VPN slows down your Internet connection.
+Thus, it depends on how much the VPN slows down your Internet connection.
 You should know how fast your VPN connection is in order to know what to expect.